The Shield: Development

 Film director Frank Darabont directed an episode for the series.
 Darabont later reunited with several writers from The Shield for his television adaptation of The Walking Dead comics, including Charles H. Eglee, Glen Mazzara and Adam Fierro.
 Acclaimed playwright and film writer and director David Mamet directed an episode of the series.
 Mamet and Ryan collaborated as executive producers on military thriller The Unit.
-Screenwriter Ted Griffin (Oceans Eleven) wrote a single episode of the show.
+Screenwriter Ted Griffin wrote a single episode of the show.
 Griffin later created Terriers and was reunited with Shawn Ryan as a fellow executive producer.
-The series started with real Los Angeles Police Officers as Technical Advisors; Officers Pablo Vitar and Rafael Dagnesses.

 Reception

 Time magazine's James Poniewozik ranked The Shield #8 in his list of the Top 10 Returning Series of 2007 and later included it in his list of the top 100 greatest TV shows of all time.
 Entertainment Weekly named it the 8th-best TV show of the 2000s, saying, "Det.
 Vic Mackey didn't just clean up the streets—he cleaned up on the streets.
 Would he pay for those sins?
 This gutsy TV drama kept us guessing."
 On the review aggregator website Metacritic, season 1 received high acclaim from critics, with a score of 92 out of 100, based on 28 reviews.
 Season 7 also received high acclaim from critics, with a score of 85 out of 100, based on 14 reviews.
 In September 2019, The Guardian ranked the show 77th on its list of the 100 best TV shows of the 21st century, stating that "a key part...of the golden age of antihero drama, this thriller about likable – and utterly corrupt – cops broke new ground for bold, risk-taking television".

+The premiere episode of The Shield had a 4.1 rating, at the time a record for a dramatic program on basic cable.
+However, The Shield lost advertising from Burger King, New Balance, Office Depot, and Tricon Global Restaurants, in part due to complaints from the Parents Television Council.